bmork/defogger/dcs8000lh.md

 ```

-WARNING: You must make a backup of your device at this point if you
+**WARNING**: You must make a backup of your device at this point if
-haven't done so already.
-See the backup section below.
-I only skipped it
+you haven't done so already.
+See the [**Backup**](#Backup) section
-in this example because I already had made a complete backup.
+below.
+I only skipped it in this example because I already had a
+complete backup of my camera.